 Example: Washing Charges average ₹50K-1L per month; January was ₹5L.
 CORAA flags the five largest invoices for review.

-Transactional Scrutiny runs 164 rules across 13 modules, Cash & Bank, Documentation gaps, Debtors, Creditors, Revenue, Expense Analysis, Fixed Assets, and six more.
-Each rule has an ICAI, Income Tax Act, or GST Act anchor.
-Rules can be disabled, reweighted, or rethresholded per engagement; the configuration persists for that client.
+Transactional Scrutiny reasons across every relevant audit area, Cash & Bank, Debtors, Creditors, Revenue, Expense Analysis, Fixed Assets, and more, anchored to an ICAI Standard, an Income Tax Act section, or a GST Act provision, not a fixed checklist.
+Checks can be disabled, reweighted, or rethresholded per engagement; the configuration persists for that client.

 Rule weights adapt per client.
 False-flag rates typically drop below 5 percent by the second audit cycle.